jkcachero/workflow/README.md

 ### Testing the app
 To run the tests, run `php artisan test`.
-This app using PEST for testing.
+This app is using PEST for testing.